Introduction to Linux uniq

 7. Uniq Using –s N Command

-The uniq –s N command is similar to -f N option.
+The uniq –s N command is similar to the -f N option.
 But it will skip the “N” characters but not skip the “N” fields.

 uniq -s 3 cont.txt